googleworkspace/solutions/agenda-maker/README.md

 3. In the description, enter a description you'd like, and add "#agenda" where you'd like to create the agenda.
 4. Wait for an email from Google Docs, or refresh Google Calendar and click on the event again.
 You should see a link to a newly created Agenda document to edit.

 Note: All attendees will receive the invitation from Google Docs in addition to your invite, to view the agenda.
-They will have editing rights, but you may adjust the script to give commenter or viewer rights.
+They will have editing rights, but you can adjust the script to give commenter or viewer rights.

 [calendar]: https://calendar.google.com

 If you'd like to adjust the style of the Agenda template:
 1. After creating your first agenda in a calendar event, visit to your Google Drive account.
-2. In Google Drive there should be a folder named "Agenda Maker - App".
+2. In Google Drive there should be a folder named "Agenda Maker - App."
-3. Within that folder, look for the file named "Agenda TEMPLATE##".
+3. Within that folder, look for the file named "Agenda TEMPLATE##."
 This is the template you can adjust.

 ## Next steps